 We saw Alaska as part of an RV caravan and witnessed Glaciers, Valdez Harbor, the Pipeline and incredible nature!

-We had signed up for an "RV Tour" of going up there, through Fantasy RV Tours , while at the Tampa Florida RV Show in 2010.
+We had signed up for an "RV Tour" of going up there, through Fantasy RV Tours , while at the Tampa Florida RV Show.

 I know, never step into a booth at a show - what was I thinking!!